rusticlion/Manastorm/manastorm_codebase_dump.md

             end
         end -- End of drawing orbits only on 'back' pass

+        -- NEW: Draw the BOTTOM half of the orbit ellipse during the "front" layer pass if layer == "front" then
+            if slot._orbitShouldDraw and slot._orbitColor then
+                local oc = slot._orbitColor
+                love.graphics.setColor(oc[1], oc[2], oc[3], oc[4])
+                WizardVisuals.drawEllipticalArc(slotX, slotY, radiusX, radiusY, 0, math.pi, 32)
+            end
+        end
     end -- End of loop through spell slots end